 His work provides examples of

-- Break Up Song - "Last Goodbye" and "Lover You Should've Come Over"
+- Break Up Song: "Last Goodbye", "Forget Her" and "Lover You Should've Come Over"

-- Cover Version - He had quite a few...
+- Cover Version: He had quite a few...
 "Lilac Wine", "Corpus Christi Carol", "Yard of Blonde Girls", "Back in N.Y.C." and "Satisfied Mind", for starters.
 Not to mention "Hallelujah", which is arguably the song he's most widely known for.

 - Also, Buckley's cover of "Back in N.Y.C.", originally written by Genesis.